slsa-framework/slsa/docs/provenance/v1/index.md

 provenance for the "Google Cloud Build" builder, but "GitHub" cannot sign for the "Google Cloud Build" builder.

-Design rationale: The builder is distinct from the signer because one signer may generate attestations for more than one builder, as in the GitHub Actions example above.
-The field is required, even if it is implicit from the signer, to aid readability and debugging.
+Design rationale: The builder is distinct from the signer in order to support the case where one signer generates attestations for more than one builder, as in the GitHub Actions example above.
+The field is REQUIRED, even if it is implicit from the signer, to aid readability and debugging.
 It is an object to allow additional fields in the future, in case one URI is not sufficient.

 > ⚠ **RFC:** Should we just allow builders to set arbitrary properties, rather
 > than calling out `version` and `builderDependencies`?
 We don't expect